caphector/duetmonitor/README.md

 * No actions are triggered when prints finish
 * Does not handle a connection interruption during a print - it will consider this a new print
-* API usage may interfere with Duet Web GUI connectivity since the firmware can only handle one API connection at a time
+* May interfere with Duet Web GUI while polling